 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Central European Distribution's year-over-year revenue grew 45.1%, and its AR dropped 2.5%.
-That looks pretty good.
-End-of-quarter DSO decreased 32.8% from the prior-year quarter.
-It was down 8.2% versus the prior quarter.
+For the last fully reported fiscal quarter, Central European Distribution's year-over-year revenue shrank 5.6%, and its AR dropped 31.4%.
+That looks OK.
+End-of-quarter DSO decreased 27.3% from the prior-year quarter.
+It was down 39.5% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.